How the Federal Reserve Controls Inflation

 The Fed created an exit plan to wind down the innovative programs.
 It ended quantitative easing and its purchases of Treasurys.
 That program created asset inflation in stocks in 2013, bonds in 2012, and gold in 2011.
 But it affected investors, not consumers.

+The Fed encourages a moderate inflation rate with inflation rate targeting.
+The target is 2 percent for the core inflation rate.
 That's the measurement of inflation excluding gas and food prices, which can be very volatile.
 A little bit of inflation can encourage growth.
 That's because people expect prices to rise, so they buy more now to avoid future price increases.
 That generates the demand needed for a healthy economy.

 Inflation rate targeting also means that the Fed won't allow inflation to rise much above the 2 percent core inflation rate.
 If inflation rises too much above the target, the Fed will implement contractionary monetary policy to keep it from spiraling out of control.
 To find out how well the Fed is controlling inflation, The current inflation rate tells you how well the Fed is controlling inflation.